SCENE 01 / FIELD MONITORS

 What about HDR monitoring?

-We offer HDR-capable monitors for productions requiring high dynamic range monitoring.
-This includes Sony OLED monitors and SmallHD Cine series with appropriate brightness and color gamut.
+We supply HDR-capable monitors for shoots that need high dynamic range work.
+The range includes Sony OLED monitors and the SmallHD Cine series, each with the right brightness and color gamut.

 Can you set up complete video villages?

-Yes, we provide complete video village solutions including multiple director's monitors, client monitors, wireless receivers, and all necessary distribution and cabling.
+Yes.
+We build full video village setups, with several director's monitors, client monitors, wireless receivers, and all the distribution and cabling you need.

 Related Services